 With ancient temples, gorgeous beaches, dense jungles, rich handicraft traditions, and mouthwatering cuisine, Southeast Asia simply overflows with amazing experiences and colorful festivals.
+Southeast Asia is a popular travel destination but visitors must be cautious of when is the best time to visit Southeast Asia.
 The area is impacted by monsoons usually during the summer months, but there are variations in different parts of the region that influence when you may want to travel.
 By the same token, remember that if you want to save money, the best bargains are to be had during the offseason!

 We’ve created a weather chart for six key Southeast Asian countries to help you know the best time to visit Southeast Asia.
 Just remember that Mother Nature is fickle, and us humans can’t control the weather.
 Be sure to download the complete PDF to help you plan your next trip!

 Boasting a coastline of 2,030 miles and mountains that rise as high as 10,308′, Vietnam can be divided into several parts – the Red River Delta, the North/Northwest Highlands, the Central Highlands, the Coastal Lowlands, and the Mekong Delta.